 Again, there are so many different companies and options that you can choose what’s best for you based on your own preferences.
 If you want to try vegan products, then try them.
 If you want to use more standard products with artificial ingredients and flavorings, that is also your choice.

 Every CBD product will have its own usage instructions, but they all typically vary across different product categories.
 Some are versatile – like oil or tinctures – while others are more specific – edibles, or beauty products.
 The way you use your products depends on what format they come in.
 If you have an oil, for example, you can take it:

 - Sublingually (under the tongue) or orally (swallowing a few drops)

 - During food preparation

 Other CBD products have their specific ingestion methods.
 Gummies or other edibles must be eaten.
-Same goes for drinkable products like water, coffee or juice mixes.
+The same goes for drinkable products like water, coffee, or juice mixes.
 Other products like creams and salves are used topically (rubbed on the skin), but on many different parts of the body (joints, back, neck, knees).

 Many companies, for the sake of transparency, disclose where they source their hemp plants from, but not all of them do.
 The most popular places where hemp is grown include states like Colorado and Kentucky where the cultivation of hemp has a long history.
 Other popular places include European farms, which have much higher standards than some farms stateside.

 Testing is another important aspect of the CBD industry.
 Manufacturers want to assure their customers that its products are safe to use, as well as legal, which is why many of them invest heavily in testing.
 It is common, although not yet standard industry practice to include crucial information about a CBD product.